stefan-it/stefan-it/README.md

 Latest news of new language models, PRs and many more!

+* 05.02.2023: New repository on experiments for XLM-V 🤗 Transformers Integeration, see [here](https://github.com/stefan-it/xlm-v-experiments).

 * 03.02.2023: New repository for on-going evaluation of German T5 models on the GermEval 2014 NER task is up now!
 See [here](https://github.com/stefan-it/germeval-ner-t5).

 * 28.01.2023: Start of new language models trained on the British Library corpus (model size ranges from 110M to 1B!), repository is [here](https://github.com/stefan-it/blbooks-lms).